e13tech/blog/Web/input/posts/leadership-defending-your-team.md

 The impact on the team was profound.
 They felt valued and protected.
 Morale soared, and they were more motivated than ever to turn the project around. **She had their backs**, and that made all the difference.

-Reflecting on this, I realize that leadership isn't just about guiding a team to success—it's about standing up for your people, especially when the going gets tough.
+Reflecting on this, I realize that leadership isn't just about guiding a team to success-it's about standing up for your people, especially when the going gets tough.
 Maybe they did make some missteps.
 Perhaps they were partially at fault.
 But no one deserves to be disrespected or demeaned.

 **So, how would you handle such a situation?** Have you ever faced a toxic client or stakeholder?
 It's not easy, and the solutions aren't always clear-cut.
 But here are some lessons I took away: